jochenalt/Pentapod-Design/docs/index.md

 <img  width=50% src="../latest/videos/creepywalk.gif"/>

-To have the capability to walk in uneven terrain, there’s the need knowing the distance of a toe to the ground.
-Although it might be sufficient to know if the toe touches the ground,actually this surprises the gait controller all the time.
-Knowing the distance results in a smoother gait control that is able to accelerate and decallerate in advance.
+To have the capability to walk in uneven terrain, there’s the need to know  the distance of each toe to the ground.
+Although it might be sufficient to know if the toe touches the ground, actually this surprises the gait controller forcing it to react very abruptly all the time.
+Knowing the distance results in a smoother gait that is able to accelerate and decallerate in advance before touching the ground.
 So, I decided to go with a cheap laser distance controller built in each leg.